 The Governing Board at Chatsworth Primary School

 The governing board reconstituted in February 2015 and the number of governors on the instrument of government is now set at nine.
 The nine is made up of different categories of Governor.
 There are 3 parent governors, 3 co-opted governors, 1 Head Teacher (ex officio) governor, 1 staff governor and 1 Local Authority governor.
 The term of office for each governor (other than the Head Teacher) is four years, although being a voluntary position governors may resign at any time.
 The governing board is also supported by Associate Members who are appointed by the governing board to contribute their skills and expertise to a specific committee.

 The structure of the Governing Board

 The majority of the work of the governing board is delegated to committees.
-Following the latest Ofsted inspection report and a review of governance we adjusted our committee structure to provide more effective challenge.
+Following a review of governance we adjusted our committee structure to provide more effective challenge.
 The membership of each committee and latest terms of reference showing the work covered by each committee may be viewed by clicking on the relevant committee.

 Meet the Governors